 Clinical careers in psychology are for people interested in helping those who face psychological difficulties.
 Some clinical psychologists work in hospitals or clinics, seeing patients with psychological problems ranging from mild anxiety to severe psychosis.
 Others work in private practice, helping patients with the same range of problems.
 Some of them are researchers who study the natures, progressions, and treatments of psychological disorders.
 In general, we use the term clinical psychologist to refer to someone who helps those who suffer from psychological disorders.
 Clinical psychologists generally need a Doctorate degree.
 They must have specialized courses and training in their graduate work, and then must pass a state-sponsored board exam to be licensed to practice psychology.

-Counseling careers in psychology are for people who want to help others who need some support to deal with a particular life situation, often within the context of a larger organization such as a school or social service agency.
-Counseling therapists often have a Master's degree and even a Doctorate.
+Counseling careers in psychology are for people who want to help others who need some support to deal with a particular life situation, often working within the context of a larger organization such as a school or social service agency.
+Counseling therapists typically have a Master's degree or even a Doctorate.
 Some work in private practice.
 Students pursuing this line of work should also consider a degree in clinical social work.
 Mental health counselors and social workers are required to be licensed in New York State.

 Applied careers in psychology are for people who want to use the full range of information discovered by academic psychologists and apply it to a wide variety of settings.
 Applied psychologists work in many careers, including human resources departments of companies, sales and marketing departments, and educational management.
 There are no specific educational requirements for applied psychologists.
 You can take whatever psychology you have learned, at any degree level, and apply it to a variety of careers.
 Degrees in psychology are often useful for work in business or management, because psychology teaches critical thinking skills, communication skills, and knowledge about how people work, think, and relate to one-another.